denver-dsouza/my-first-repository/README.md

 ## Features
--Includes a picture and an introduction in the start -There are navigation links on the top
+- Includes a picture and an introduction in the start
+- There are navigation links on the top
--There is a demonstration of skills learned
+- There is a demonstration of skills learned
--A portfolio section with links to the individual portfolio pages are shown -Added a way for people to get in touch with me
+- A portfolio section with links to the individual portfolio pages are shown
+- Added a way for people to get in touch with me
--There are links to my LinkedIn and GitHub pages
+- There are links to my LinkedIn and GitHub pages

 ## Getting Started